TehGM/Wolfringo/README.md

 #### Determining response type for sent message
 [WolfClient](Wolfringo.Core/WolfClient.cs) needs to know how to deserialize message's response, and to determine the type, it uses an [IResponseTypeResolver](Wolfringo.Core/Messages/Responses/IResponseTypeResolver.cs) to select the type that will be used with response serializer mappings.
 This interface can be passed into the client constructor.
 If null or none is passed in, [DefaultResponseTypeResolver](Wolfringo.Core/Messages/Responses/DefaultResponseTypeResolver.cs) will be used automatically.

 [DefaultResponseTypeResolver](Wolfringo.Core/Messages/Responses/DefaultResponseTypeResolver.cs) respects [ResponseType](Wolfringo.Core/Messages/Responses/ResponseTypeAttribute.cs) attribute on the message type, and will ignore the generic type passed in with `SendAsync` method.
 If the attribute is missing, default client implementation will instruct the type resolver to use provided generic type.
-Client will attempt to cast the response to the provided generic type regardless of the actual response type, and might return null.
+Client will attempt to cast the response to the provided generic type regardless of the actual response type, and might throw an exception if the cast is impossible.

 ## Further development
 > This library is still in preview, so breaking changes might be introduced with any version until 1.0.0 release.

 #### Planned features
-- Some kind of commands system
+- Some kind of commands system.

 #### Known bugs and missing features
 - Avatar setting is not supported, due to Wolf protocol not supporting it yet.